Heal the Pain: Weekly charts

+Year-end charts

 2006 version

 In 2005, it was announced that Michael would be recording a version of the track with Paul McCartney, in whose style the song was written.
 Michael appeared on the Chris Evans show on BBC Radio 2 on 5 December 2005, and announced that he had recorded the song with McCartney "last week" but did not know what he was going to do with it yet.
-The track was later added to the greatest hits collection Twenty Five.

-In 2008, it was released as a single from the US release of George Michael's greatest hits album Twenty Five.
+The track was included on the greatest hits collection Twenty Five (2006), and was released as a promotional single from the US release of the album in 2008.